Edict on Maximum Prices: Contents

 Although incomplete, enough of the text is preserved to make the general structure and contents of the edict clear.

+Coinage

 All coins in the Decrees and the Edict were valued according to the denarius.
 Many modern writers refer to the coinage used by Diocletian as the denarius communis, but this phrase is a modern invention and is not found in any ancient text.
 The argenteus seems to have been set at 100 denarii, the silver-washed nummus at 25 denarii, and the bronze radiate at 4 denarii.
 The gold aureus was revalued at at least 1,200 denarii.

 The first two-thirds of the Edict doubled the value of the copper and billon coins, and set the death penalty for profiteers and speculators, who were blamed for the inflation and who were compared to the barbarian tribes attacking the empire.
 Merchants were forbidden to take their goods elsewhere and charge a higher price, and transport costs could not be used as an excuse to raise prices.